olivierauverlot/pgtp/README.md

 # pgtp

-A refactoring tool for SQL Mastro PHP Generator
+A refactoring tool for SQL Mastro PHP Generator projects